C-C-Minetest-Server/unified_money/README.md

 You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA

 Side notes: `LICENSE.simple_skins` is not the license file applying to the main scripts.
-It only applies to a small proportion of a particular script.
-See its comments for more details.
+It only applies to a small proportion of `um_translate_common/{generate.py,init.lua}`.
+See their comments for more details.